lsauer/coffeemug/README.md

 #CoffeeMug - A concise, hands-on CoffeeScript Tutorial
-##### *! get it while its still hot*
+##### *! delivered with a cup of hot Coffee*

 ---

 **author:** Lorenz *Lo* Sauer 2011 ( http://www.lsauer.com , @sauerlo), `CC-BY-SA 3`
 **description:** a concise tutorial for JavaScript, R or Python programmers.
-**about:** 2010 released CoffeeScript (CS) is dynamically typed, interpreted programming language which takes syntax inspirations from popular languages such as Haskell, JavaScript, Erlang, Perl, Python, Ruby and even YAML.
+**about:** CoffeeScript (CS), released in 2010 by J. Ashkenas (@jashkenas), is dynamically typed, interpreted programming language.
+It is takes syntax inspirations from popular dynamic languages such as Haskell, JavaScript, Erlang, Perl, Python, Ruby and even YAML.
 **note:**

 - the tutorial is an excerpt from a free book: http://www.lsauer.com/2012/05/scalable-web-application-development.html - which is to be released soon.